marckean/AzurePolicy/README.md

   - `deploy.json` is the parent template
   - `/artifacts/policyAssignments.json` and `/artifacts/policyDefinitions.json` are the two child templates
   - `/artifacts/policyDefinitions.json` is deployed to the Management Group Scope.
 Policy Definitions live in the root Management Group.
+    - A custom policy definition deployed to a management group is implemented as an [extension resource](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-resource#extensionresourceid).
   - `/artifacts/policyAssignments.json` is deployed to the Subscription scope.
 Policy Assignments live in lower levels of the hierarchy e.g. a subscription.

 The two **child** templates `policyAssignments.json` and `policyDefinitions.json` live in Azure, in which the **parent** template `deploy.json` calls on at deployment time.